THE STORY OF BREXIT ISTHE STORY OF EMPIREWhy Did Asian Immigrants Vote to Leave the EU?

 As the British-born child of parents who were born in countries of the Empire, I was taught nothing about it at school.
-Even when I did learn about the slave trade and Britain’s industrial revolution, these were not set within the context of colonialism.
+Even when I did learn about the slave trade and Britain’s Industrial Revolution, these were not set within the wider context of colonialism.

 It may be an uncomfortable, ugly and challenging area of our history to probe, but not doing so ignores the effect is still has on how many feel and think about Britain today.

 The longer we refuse to hold a mirror up to Britain’s past, the longer we will fail to properly understand how we have arrived at the present and the consequences of this for the future.